 - ESRB (Entertainment Software Rating Board): The company recommends a minimum age of 13 for users wanting to join Discord.

-- Apple (App Store): to “help ensure minors are not exposed to content inappropriate for them,” Apple has an age rating of 17 and above for the Discord app.
+- Apple (App Store): to “help ensure minors are not exposed to content inappropriate for them,” Apple has an age restriction of 17 and above for the Discord app.

 Pornography and Sexual Exploitation

-Since the servers on Discord are all private, there are always hidden servers sharing inappropriate content like criminal activity or even child pornography.
+There are only private servers on Discord.
+Therefore, some hidden servers are always sharing inappropriate content like criminal activity or even child pornography.
 While the company has tried to shut down pornography servers specifically on iOS devices, PC and Android users may still find such groups on the platform.

 Since Discord does not record audio or video streams, it is easy for people to cyberbully others without any consequences.
-Some children may also bully each other in text messages, voice chats, and video calls or by sharing unpleasant and cruel content.
+Some children may also bully each other in text messages, voice chats, and video calls.
+They could also do that by sharing unpleasant and cruel content.

 Sexual Predators and Child Trafficking

 It is no surprise that predators and traffickers can fake their identity on Discord as on other social platforms.
-By posing as a child, they enter kid-friendly servers and convince children to move the conversation to direct messages where no one moderates their interactions.
+By posing as a child, they enter kid-friendly servers and convince children to move the conversation to private messages where no one moderates their interactions.
 Doing so enables them to manipulate your little ones into doing whatever they want.
+They could even trick them into sharing their personal information, such as their phone number or email address.

 Discord’s Transparency Report